input-output-hk/high-assurance-legacy/CONTRIBUTING.md

   * Use the body to explain the *what* and *why*, not the *how*.

-Several of those rules have been taken from https://chris.beams.io/posts/git-commit/#seven-rules.
+Several of these rules have been taken from https://chris.beams.io/posts/git-commit/#seven-rules.